LockeLamora/lockelamora.github.io/_posts/2019-12-08-getting-started-with-vulnhub.md

 A virtual machine is simply like having a second computer hosted (virtually) on your own.
 When using vulnhub, we will be using two virtual machines; The Kali machine where you'll be attacking from, and the victim machine which you'll download from vulnhub.
 Because these are separate machines running on the same hardware, they'll all share your RAM and CPU so depending on your machine you might need to add or remove their allocation of RAM and close any intensive applications.

+After you've finished each machine it's good to have a look at a few walkthroughs to see if there were other ways of doing it, but when you're finally done it's best to delete both the machine and the file you downloaded to create it, simply because they can build up to take up so much hard drive space.

 In this post we will be looking at VirtualBox, a free program for running your virtual machines (or "VMs")

 ## Installing VirtualBox